 A P r a c t i c e f o r L i f e

-Tantra: Using the apparent ‘limitation’ to free us of limitation we realise there is never any limitation
+Tantra: Using the apparent ‘limitation’ to free us of limitation we realise there was never any limitation

-Success in yoga comes simply by finding out that you already are the destination and that Yoga, completeness is always your true nature.
+Success in yoga comes simply in finding out that you already are the destination and outcome that Yoga, completeness has always been our true nature.

 ISHTA-Mala इष्ट माला | A Practice for Life